darmie/EventEmitter/README.md

 ```

 ## Target Platforms supported
 : EventEmitter has been tested and works on C++, Java, AS3 and Neko.
-It fails on Javascript target, because I stored the events listeners in an HashMap, which is not working properly on javascript target.
-May have to use an alternative to HashMap.
+It fails on Javascript target, because I stored the events listeners in a key-value Map, which is not working properly on javascript target.
+May have to use an alternative to Haxe's Map API.
 You should default to native EventEmitter that is built into Javascript runtime.

 ## Haxe Version
 : Haxe 3.0+